Lockdowns increased deaths attributed to alcohol in Minnesota

 Source: Minnesota Department of Health

-Alcohol attributed deaths are, unfortunately, only one of the many ways that excessive alcohol use wreaked havoc during the pandemic.
-Increased use of alcohol at home, for instance, heavily contributed to an increase in domestic violence.
-Excessive drinking also has significant economic costs.
+Alcohol attributed deaths are, unfortunately, just one of the many ways that excessive alcohol use wreaked havoc during the pandemic.
+Increased use of alcohol at home, for instance, led to a rise in domestic violence.